Tazri/learn-programming-with-python/part_4/chapter_11/chapter_11.md

 ```

 ### Problem Kth largest number
+The problem is that  :
+Take a array and a number which is k.
+Return the k'th largest number from a array.
 Here I solve a problem using heapq.

 #### [Here solve the kth largest problem >](./markdown/kth_largest_number.md)